zeropointnine/min-rt/README.md

 Rudimentary, CPU-based raytracer written in Rust, using the pseudocode outlined in the book ["Computer Graphics from Scratch"](https://gabrielgambetta.com/computer-graphics-from-scratch/) by Gabriel Gambetta.

-Currently up to the section on shadows.
-Work in progress.
+Currently up to and including the section on shadows and reflections.

-To run the examples, `cd` to one of the subdirectories in `/examples/`, and enter `cargo run`.
+To run an example, `cd` to a subdirectory in `/examples/`, and enter `cargo run`.

 ![](supporting/screenshot1.png)